QuestPDF/QuestPDF-Documentation/docs/api-reference/content-direction.md

 ## Introduction

-Most languages (such as English, German, Polish, etc.) are using the left-to-right content direction.
-However, there are languages (e.g. Arabic) that use the right-to-left content direction.
+Most languages (such as English, German, Polish, etc.) are written left-to-right.
+However, there are languages (e.g. Arabic) that use a right-to-left script.

 The right-to-left content direction significantly changes how the layout is planned:

 1) Text position (aligned to the right).
 2) Text direction where text starts on the right side and ends on the left side.
-3) Text word-wrapping algorithm that needs to take into account direction of text when breaking a line.
+3) Text word-wrapping algorithm that needs to take into account the direction of text when breaking a line.
-4) Order of elements in collections, e.g. the first item in a row should be placed most to the right (in RTL) or to the left (int LTR).
+4) Order of elements in collections, e.g. the first item in a row should be placed first on the right (in RTL) or to first on the left (in LTR).
 5) Default content position (aligned to the right).

 ## API